Jennifer Jo Cobb Racing: Truck No. 1 history

 Josh White drove the No. 1 for Cobb and MAKE at the fall Martinsville race in 2016.

 In 2016, after several DNQ's early in the season, JJCR formed a partnership with MAKE Motorsports which saw Cobb move from her No. 10 to MAKE's No. 1 to put her in a better position to qualify for races with the large entry lists the Truck Series saw that year.
 In the No. 1, Cobb attempted 11 races, earning a best finish of 17th at Michigan International Speedway.
 She still failed to make the field in one race (Talladega).
 Cobb ran all but three races for the rest of the year in the No. 1.
-Those three where she was not in it were the Bristol night race, where Clay Greenfield drove the truck instead in a partnership between his own team, Cobb's, and MAKE's, Martinsville in October, where she stepped out of the truck that weekend to allow ARCA driver Josh White to make his Truck debut that weekend, and the season-finale at Homestead, when Cobb was back in the No. 10 and Travis Kvapil drove the No. 1.
+Those three where she was not in it were the Bristol night race, where Clay Greenfield drove the truck instead in a partnership between his own team, Cobb's, and MAKE's, Martinsville in October, where she stepped out of the truck that weekend to allow ARCA driver Josh White to make his Truck debut that weekend, and the season-finale at Homestead, when Cobb was back in the No. 10 and Travis Kvapil drove the No. 1 (under MAKE's ownership).